Powerwolf: 2012–2013: Debut with Napalm Records

 In 2012, Powerwolf released two albums.
 The first was the Wolfsnächte 2012 Tour EP, a split EP with Mystic Prophecy, Stormwarrior, and Lonewolf.
 This EP featured a previously unreleased Powerwolf track, "Living on a Nightmare".
 Copies of this EP were originally distributed along with the purchase of tickets to Powerwolf's Wolfsnächte Tour 2012 but since the tour's conclusion, copies have been available in the Powerwolf webstore.

 The second of Powerwolf's 2012 releases was Alive in the Night, the band's first live album.
 It contained 10 tracks and was just over 45 minutes in length.
 It was released with the April 2012 issue of the German edition of Metal Hammer.

-On 13 August 2012 Powerwolf signed a deal with Napalm Records.
+On 13 August 2012, Powerwolf signed a deal with Napalm Records.

 Powerwolf released their EP The Rockhard Sacrament on 22 June 2013.
 The band also released their single "Amen & Attack" on 28 June 2013.

 Preachers of the Night was released on 18 July 2013.
-The album has entered the official German album charts at position 1.
+The album entered the official German album charts at position 1.

 2014–2016: Blessed & Possessed

 In 2014, Powerwolf released The History of Heresy I and The History of Heresy II, the second of which included several orchestral versions of Powerwolf songs.

 Powerwolf began working on their sixth album in June 2014.
 They announced their new album on their Facebook page on 5 December 2014.
 On 8 May 2015, the band released their single "Army of the Night" and "Armata Strigoi" on 5 June 2015.
 Their new album Blessed & Possessed, which was released on 17 July 2015.
 They embarked on a tour supporting the album into 2016.

-Boxset and Earbook Edition of the album featured a bonus CD Metallum Nostrum, which contains 10 songs of different artists that Powerwolf's band members selected to cover, such as Judas Priest, Running Wild, Savatage, Chroming Rose, Gary Moore, Ozzy Osbourne, Amon Amarth, Iron Maiden and Black Sabbath.
+Boxset and earbook editions of the album featured a bonus CD Metallum Nostrum, which contains 10 songs of different artists that Powerwolf's band members selected to cover, such as Judas Priest, Running Wild, Savatage, Chroming Rose, Gary Moore, Ozzy Osbourne, Amon Amarth, Iron Maiden and Black Sabbath.

 Powerwolf released their second video album The Metal Mass – Live on 27 July 2016 in Japan and 29 July 2016 in Europe.
 It contained live footage of three shows: Masters of Rock 2015, Summer Breeze 2015, Wolfsnächte Tour 2015, music videos to "Amen & Attack", "Army of the Night", "We Drink Your Blood" and "Sanctified with Dynamite", a festival documentation "A Day At Summer Breeze" and a tour documentation movie "Kreuzweg – Of Wolves And Men".